huhwt/huhwt-tam-5/README.md

 Tested with 'Firefox', 'Chrome', 'Edge', 'Brave' - each current version as of 01.12.2021.

-GEDCOM was generated from webtrees-v2.0.
+GEDCOM works as specified in GEDOM-5.5.1-specification.

 The presentation operates on the basis of D3.js - version 5, dynamically referenced.

 ### Notes

-The 'Topographic Attribute Map' is only generated if you freeze the display. freeze the display, i.e. activate the 'F'-button.
+The 'Topographic Attribute Map' is only generated if you freeze the display, i.e. activate the 'F'-button.

-If you want to import GEDCOM, you have to make sure that INDI and FAM sections are cleanly separated. are cleanly separated from each other.
-The corresponding NODE and LINK structures are created during the import process, references in FAM to INDIs that are not yet known INDI will lead to errors, which can cause a freeze or even a crash. freeze or even crash, in any case such links will not be formed and the formed and the representation has gaps not explained further.
+If you want to import GEDCOM, you have to make sure that INDI and FAM sections are cleanly separated from each other (INDI first).
+The corresponding NODE and LINK structures are created during the import process, references in FAM to INDIs that are not yet known will lead to errors, which can cause a freeze or even a crash.
+In any case such links will not be formed and the representation has gaps not explained further.

 ## Extensions